SkygearIO/features/features/329-principal-apis/design.md

 A method to assert the identity of user.
 For example, providing a password or perform OAuth flow.

-**Principal**:
+**Identity**:
 An identity associated with user.
-A user can have multiple principals.
-Since the term 'Principal' is defined differently across many frameworks and standards, we will instead use a simpler term 'Identity' for public interfaces.
+A user can have multiple identities.
+Internally, this is known as 'Principal'.

 # Proposed Design

 ## Re-authentication for Security
-Many principal manipulation operations are critical for security:
+Many identity manipulation operations are critical for security:
-- Add/remove/replace login ID
+- Add/remove/update login ID
 - Link/unlink SSO provider
 - Change password